A guide to how life may be after having a transplant for Hodgkin lymphoma.

 - avoid takeaways and fast food restaurants

-Don't drink more than the recommended level of alcohol (2 units a day).
+Don't drink more than the recommended level of alcohol.
 Too much alcohol can slow the recovery of your bone marrow.
 Ask your doctor if alcohol will interfere with any medicines you are taking.

 Your social life